All Episodes

 Let's go.

-And I have to tell you, folks, I'm ecstatic and I'm happy that the ports deal is still in the news.
+And I have to turn your four-time ecstatic, and I'm happy that the ports deal is still in the news.

 Monday through Thursday, we only talk about what I care about.

-I'm not gonna sit here and be bored Monday through Thursday and you would be bored if I sat here and talked about things I don't care about.
+I'm not going to sit here and be bored Monday through Thursday, and you would be bored if I sat here and talked about things I don't care about.

 It's your golden opportunity here to talk about whatever.

-If you think uh something hasn't been discussed and needs to be, if you whatever question or comment, this is the day to do it.
+If you think something hasn't been discussed, it needs to be, if you whatever, question or comment, this is the day to do it.

 It happened on Good Morning America this morning.